Suella Braverman: Political and legal positions

-Braverman is ideologically on the right-wing of the Conservative Party.
+Braverman was ideologically on the right-wing of the Conservative Party.
 She was a supporter of Brexit, supports the withdrawal of the UK from the European Convention on Human Rights and supports sending cross-Channel migrants to Rwanda.
 In a May 2022 article, she said, "If I get trolled and I provoke a bad response on Twitter I know I'm doing the right thing.
 Twitter is a sewer of left-wing bile.
 The extreme left pile on is often a consequence of sound conservative values."

-National conservatism

-In May 2023, Braverman spoke at the National Conservatism Conference in London.
-In her speech, she stated that immigration threatened the country's "national character", and that Britons should be trained to do the jobs where immigrants are currently employed.
-She also expressed opposition to what she referred to as "radical gender ideology".
+Education